dslab-epfl/svshi/svshi/documentation/documentation.md

 SVSHI is one of the first platforms that allow running Python applications in smart infrastructures.
 It provides the highest level of abstraction available at the moment for programming KNX systems, and it extends KNX possibilities beyond what was previously achievable: any behavior and complex integration are now possible.

 Applications are decoupled from the physical system they are installed on and can be developed independently.
-Only at installation time the binding between devices used in the app and real physical devices is established.
+Only at installation time, the binding between devices used in the app and real physical devices is established.

 Additionally, while preserving performance and developer productivity, SVSHI formally verifies applications, ensuring their invariants are always preserved.
 App developers need no verification expertise, and the verification process does not require their assistance.